itk-dev/openid-connect-bundle/README.md

 ## Sign in from command line

-Rather than signing in via OpenId Connect, you can get a sign in url from the command line by providing a user email.
+Rather than signing in via OpenId Connect, you can get a sign in url from the command line by providing a username.
+Make sure to configure `DEFAULT_URI` as stated above.
 Run

 ```shell
 bin/console itk-dev:openid-connect:login <username>